Nicholas Kearns

-Nicholas Kearns (born 1946) is a retired Irish judge who served as President of the High Court from 2009 to 2015 and a Judge of the High Court from 1998 to 2015.
-He retired as President of the High Court on 19 December 2015.
+Nicholas Kearns (born 12 December 1946) is a retired Irish judge who served as President of the High Court from 2009 to 2015 and a Judge of the High Court from 1998 to 2015, and previously from 1998 to 2004, and a Judge of the Supreme Court from 2004 to 2009.

-Early career
+Early life

 Kearns was born in 1946 and educated at St Mary's College, Dublin.
 He attended University College Dublin and subsequently attended the King's Inns.
 He also achieved a diploma in European law from UCD.

+Legal career

 He was called to the bar in 1968, the Bar of England and Wales in 1981 and became a senior counsel in March 1982.
 His practice was primarily focused on personal injuries law.

 Judicial career

 High Court

-He came a judge of the High Court in 1998.
+He was appointed a High Court judge in 1998.
 At one stage, he was in charge of the competition law list.
 He co-founded the Association of European Competition Law Judges.

 He was an ad hoc judge of the European Court of Human Rights, serving from 2000 until 2009.

 He was the chairperson of the Referendum Commission convened for the 27th Amendment to the Constitution of Ireland in 2004.

 He has presided over the Special Criminal Court, and the former Court of Criminal Appeal.